FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 To access your FusionAuth default signing key, go to **Settings > Key Master**, click on the magnifying glass next to the key with the name "Default signing key", then reveal it and copy the value of the "Secret".

-pic tbd
-[image(s)]
+{% include _image.liquid src="/assets/img/blogs/microservices-jwt-auth/signing-key-secret.png" alt="Finding the JWT signing key value." class="img-fluid" figure=false %}

 Now we add this value as a variable to the gateway application (in `/routes/index.js`) and require the `jsonwebtoken` library:

 *NOTE:* In production applications, avoid storing secrets in code.
 Instead, use a separate secrets store and obtain the secret from that store at runtime.
 Such an effort is left as an exercise for the reader.
-TBD you could use the FusionAuth API to retrieve the token, but then you'd need to store the API key.
-Maybe easier?

 ```javascript
 const jwtSigningKey = '[Default Signing Key]';
 const jwt = require('jsonwebtoken');
 ```

 Next, we'll add a function at the end of that file to get the gateway bearer token for forwarding to the microservices.
-In thise case, we are setting the token to expire in 10 minutes, but this could be different depending on your scenario.
+In this case, we are setting the token to expire in 10 minutes, but this could be different depending on your scenario.
-TBD why?

 ```javascript
 function getGatewayBearerToken(req) {